 “Heterogeneous Agents in Public Goods Experiments”, Experimental Economics, 8 (2005), pp. 35-54 (with Roberto Burlando).

 “Experimental Localism and External Validity”, Philosophy of Science 70 (2003), pp. 1195-1205.

 “Models, Simulations, and Experiments”, in Model-Based Reasoning: Science, Technology, Values, edited by L. Magnani and N.J.
 Nersessian.
 New York: Kluwer (2002), pp. 59-74.

 A short History of Experimental Economics, prepared for The New Palgrave Dictionary of Economics.

-A short Bibliography of the philosophy of experimental economics, complete with post-2005 publications.
+A short Bibliography of the philosophy of experimental economics, with post-2005 publications.

-Surprisingly, some people disagree.
-If you are interested, have a look here.
+Surprisingly, some people disagree with me.
+If you want to know why, have a look here.